 Many retail investors and day traders believe that market makers communicate through a series of signals.

 In this guide, we’ll explain the 5 most common signals used by actual market makers and what they mean.

-Keep reading to learn more info on what they are and how investors use them to trade stocks.
+Keep reading to learn more about what they are and how investors use them for trading stocks.

 What Are Market Makers?